 Nearly everyone experiences back pain at some point, but the pain in your lower back that radiates into your leg may be a sign of lumbar radiculopathy, also known as sciatica.
-Board-certified orthopedic surgeon and spine specialist Vikas V. Varma, MD, provides nonsurgical and surgical treatments for back pain at Manhattan Orthopedics, located in Midtown Manhattan, near Central Park and Columbus Circle.
+Board-certified orthopedic surgeon and spine specialist Vikas V. Varma, MD, provides nonsurgical and surgical treatments for back pain at Manhattan Orthopedics, located in Midtown West Manhattan as well as in Astoria and Brooklyn in New York.
 To find relief from your back pain, call our office or schedule an appointment online today.

 Back pain is one of the most common reasons people miss work or visit the doctor.
 Most back pain is short term, but back pain that persists for more than 12 weeks is considered chronic.

 A variety of conditions lead to back pain, including:

 Radiculopathy, also called a pinched nerve, is a common cause of back pain.
 When radiculopathy affects your lower back, it may irritate your sciatic nerve and lead to sciatica.

 Sciatica is a type of radiculopathy that occurs when the sciatic nerve is compressed.
 The sciatic nerve is a large nerve that branches from your lumbar spine and travels down each leg.
 Sciatica causes pain that radiates from your lower back to your buttocks and down the back of one leg.

 The pain associated with sciatica varies from a mild ache to a sharp, burning sensation.
 Sometimes, sciatica feels like an electric shock.
 Sciatica usually only affects one side of your body.

 In extreme cases, sciatica causes other symptoms, such as tingling, numbness, and muscle weakness in one leg or foot.
 You may have pain in one area of your leg and tingling in another.